Skip to content

 1.4

-NF, when deployed using Docker (or other container runtimes) requires two containers: one running Normal Framework; and one running Redis.
+When deploying NF using Docker (or other container runtimes), two containers are required: one running the Normal Framework and one running Redis.

 Quick Start